East Play Prospect Assessment

 West Play Prospect Assessment

 Subject to funding and regulatory permissions, the Company expects to drill a further well or wells to the west of its acreage, where the current basin model indicates a structural analogue of Railroad Valley’s Grant Canyon field.
 Grant Canyon historically included the most productive onshore well in the USA, flowing at over 4,000 bopd.
 In this area, the Paleozoic strata rise to relatively shallow depths, currently estimated to be 3,500 ft. or less, potentially allowing the development of low-cost wells.
-Intensive data analysis and modelling efforts are ongoing, and planned data collection includes seismic surveys to confirm structural aspects of identified leads.
+Intensive data analysis and modelling efforts are ongoing.

 The Eblana-1 well